mahendra-google/dotnet-docs-samples/storagebatchoperations/api/README.md

 # Cloud Storage Batch Operations Sample

-These samples demonstrate how to interact with the [Google Cloud Storage Batch Operations API][Storage Batch Operations] from C# and the .NET client libraries to call the Storage Batch Operations API..
+These samples demonstrate how to interact with the [Google Cloud Storage Batch Operations API][Storage Batch Operations] from C# and the .NET client libraries to call the Storage Batch Operations API.

 The samples requires [.NET Core 3.1][net-core] or later.
-That means using [Visual Studio 2022](https://www.visualstudio.com/), or the command line.
+That means using [Visual Studio 2017](https://www.visualstudio.com/), or the command line.

 ## Setup